Resume

 TECHNICAL PROJECTS

-Graduate Thesis, Socially Assistive Robots (SARs) Assisting Adults with Anxiety January 2022 - April 2023
+Socially Assistive Robots (SARs) Assisting Adults with Anxiety January 2022 - April 2023

 · Devised a test procedure using a heart rate monitor, camera, and anxiety questionnaires to assess anxiety levels.